This photo is an example of Madeleung deformity

 (Wednesday) 8:00 pm - 9:00 pm

-Join the Advocacy Working Group!
+Join the Advocacy Working Group to make real change in your community!
 Communicating with national lawmakers is one of the most effective ways to raise awareness and influence widespread change.
-We are accepting applications for this working

-Join the Advocacy Working Group!
+Join the Advocacy Working Group to make real change in your community!
 Communicating with national lawmakers is one of the most effective ways to raise awareness and influence widespread change.
 We are accepting applications for this working group.
 Sign up below.

-The advocacy working group meets on Thursday evenings 8PM EDT.
+The advocacy working group meets regularly on the first Thursday evening at 8PM EDT.

 (Thursday) 8:00 pm